joselado/pyqula/README.md

 ![Alt text](images/scf_island.png?raw=true "Interaction-driven magnetism in a honeycomb nanoisland")

-## Hofstadter butterfly of a square lattice
+## Hofstadter's butterfly of a square lattice
 ```python
 import numpy as np
 from pyqula import geometry